mpearon/wings/gettingStarted.md

 ### What to bring
 Check with your CFI to see what you need to bring with you to your first lesson.
 I was required to bring the following:
 - Passport or Birth Certificate
-- State-issued ID (I used my Driver's License)
 - Medical Examination Results
 - Pilot's Logbook
-	- If you don't have one, your local FBO (Fixed-base Operator) will likely have some available for purchase.
-If you want to order online, something like [this](https://www.sportys.com/pilot-s-flight-logbook-and-record.html) will do.
+	> **Note:** *If you don't already have a Logbook, your local FBO (Fixed-base Operator) will likely have some available for purchase.<br />
+	If you want to order online, something like [this](https://www.sportys.com/pilot-s-flight-logbook-and-record.html) will do.*